redasalmi/react-redux-boilerplate/README.md

 ```
 	git clone https://github.com/redasalmi/react-redux-boilerplate.git
 	cd react-redux-boilerplate
-	npm install
+	yarn install
-	npm start
+	yarn start
 ```

 **Note:**

-- `npm install` will install all the dependencies needed to run the project on your computer.
+- `yarn install` will install all the dependencies needed to run the project on your computer.
-- `npm start` will open your default browser and start the website on your localhost.
+- `yarn start` will open your default browser and start the website on your localhost.